scidsg/business-resources/board/AGENDA.md

 # Hush Line Board of Advisors

-After the year, we'll cover the journey of industry-specific whistleblowing and map our review of Hush Line to those phases.
+Over the year, we'll cover the journey of industry-specific whistleblowing and map our review of Hush Line to those phases.

 **The journey:**